Members Voluntary Liquidation (MVL) - Advice on ending the life of a solvent company and the tax benefits

 - They have made full enquiry into the Company's financial affairs and

-- They have formed the opinion that the company will be able to pay all its debts, with an addition for interest, within twelve months
+- They have formed the opinion that the company will be able to pay all its debts, with statutory interest, within twelve months

 If that statement of truth is made then it is the members (shareholders) of the company who are the ones who control the appointment of the liquidator in the liquidation, not the creditors.
-All creditors will be paid in full, together with statutory interest, and therefore creditors have no financial interest in how the members voluntary liquidation winding-up is conducted or who the liquidator should be.
+All creditors will be paid in full, together with statutory interest, and therefore creditors have no financial interest in how the winding up of the Company is conducted or who the liquidator should be.

-The most time-consuming part of the liquidation process is obtaining tax clearance from HMRC.
+The most time-consuming part of the liquidation process used to be obtaining tax clearance from HMRC.
 Tax clearance is basically HM Revenue and Customs confirming that they have received all of the outstanding returns, the tax has been paid and they have closed the file.
 Once confirmed the liquidation can be closed.
-Unfortunately, it is taking HMRC six to twelve months to provide tax clearance, which means that the liquidation process can last upto, and sometimes longer, than twelve months.
-However, most liquidators are happy for the majority of funds to be distributed to the shareholders early on in the process, so that the HMRC delays do not overly affect the shareholders.
+Unfortunately, it has historically taken HMRC six to twelve months (and sometimes considerably longer) to provide tax clearance, which means that the liquidation process can last up to, and sometimes longer, than twelve months.

-For more information and advice on Members Voluntary liquidations please refer to the index on the left hand side of this web page or call one of our Insolvency Practitioners on 01326 340 579.
+For more information and advice on Members Voluntary liquidations please refer to the index on the right hand side of this web page, call one of our Insolvency Practitioners on 01326 340 579, or email us at help@purnells.co.uk and one of our Licensed Insolvency Practitioners will contact you straight away.

 Would you like us to give you a call?